About Bethany Allen-Ebrahimian

 I was previously a staff editor and contributing reporter at Foreign Policy magazine, where I wrote investigations, deeply reported narratives, and analysis related to China.

-A sampling of major scoops I have published recently:
+A small sampling of scoops I have published recently:

 I’ve also published numerous exclusives about veiled Chinese Communist Party-linked funding given to U.S. universities and think tanks, as well as lobbying in Washington.